matthewchiccino/Personal-Website/README.md

 # Personal Website README

 This is a my personal website.
 It is how I taught myself html and css from scratch.
-It will be an up-to-date work-in-progress collection of relevent professional infromation, personal information I feel like sharing, and a display of my _humble_ frontend skills.
+It will be an up-to-date work-in-progress collection of relevant professional information, personal information I feel like sharing, and a display of my _humble_ frontend skills.

 Here’s a quick rundown of the project structure: